 KCD Energy Now Selling Plug & Play Construction Heaters

-An industry leader in construction and industrial heaters is now selling a new, breakthrough kind of heater.
+An industry leader in construction and industrial heaters is now selling a unique kind of heaters.

 “Once a panel is installed, you can move the construction heaters from location to location on the premises yourself, without the need for an electrician,” Gibson said, before describing, “It is literally Plug and Play.”